When the Day Comes

-"When The Day Comes" is a song by Norwegian hip hop duo Nico & Vinz.
+"When the Day Comes" is a song by Norwegian hip hop duo Nico & Vinz.
 It was released as the third single from their second studio album Black Star Elephant (2014).
-It was released as a digital download in Norway on September 30, 2014.
-The song has peaked at number 9 in Norway.
-It is in the soundtrack for the 2014 video game FIFA 15.
+It was released as a digital download in Norway on 30 September 2014.
+The song peaked at number 9 in Norway.
+It was included on the soundtrack for the 2014 video game FIFA 15.

 Music video

 A music video to accompany the release of "When The Day Comes" was first released onto YouTube on September 30, 2014 at a total length of six minutes and seven seconds.
 It was directed by Kavar Singh.

 The dramatic video features a Japanese warrior on a mission to save a young boy from dying.